-To speed up malware investigations, we’ve created a simple Support Tool that collects technical data from a Mac and puts it into a single archive.
-Our support engineers share this tool with users who spotted some malware symptoms on their Macs.
+The AntiMalware Support Tool is a version of the Support Tool tailored to look for issues that could be caused by malicious apps.
+It's a simple app that collects technical data from your Mac and puts it into a single archive that you can further send to our investigators.
+Our Support Engineers share this tool with users who spotted some malware symptoms on their computers.

-No worries, the tool works with data related only to processes and configurations of the system and apps, in particular:
+No worries, just like the standard Support Tool, the AntiMalware Support Tool is safe and works with data related only to processes and configurations of your system and apps, such as:

 - Launch agents and daemons